 - Jason Garvey, Assistant Professor, University of Vermont

-- Kimberly Nehls, Executive Director of the Association for the Study of Higher Education (ASHE) & Visiting Assistant Professor, University of Nevada, Las Vegas
+- Kimberly Nehls, University of Nevada, Las Vegas

 - Eve Proper, Associate Professor, LIM College